absmohamed/JS-intro/Express/README.md

 });
 ```

-We can see that this sends successfully but if we wanted to do anything more complex we wouldn’t be to.
+We can see that this sends successfully but if we wanted to do anything more complex we wouldn’t be able to.
 In comes in the power of a templating engine.
 In this lesson we are going to be using Handlebars as our JavaScript templating engine but there are many different ones out there that express supports.

 https://github.com/expressjs/express/wiki#template-engines